jacksonw4881/github-tutorial/README.md

 2. Click "sign up" on the top right hand corner.
 3. Create a username for the username section (If you're an HSTAT student, put in your HSTAT email without the @hstat.org).
 4. Put your email in the email section (Your own personal email or your school's email).
-5. Create a password (Something easy to remember, like your ID number).
+5. Create a password (Something easy to remember, like your student ID number).
 6. Verify your account by playing the puzzle
 7. Click "continue".
 8. Choose the free plan or the paid plan that costs $7.